IvanaZ01/prevent/backend/README.md

 FLUSH PRIVILEGES;
 ```

+After running the sql open the `backend` folder in terminal and run `npm run db-migrate` to get the database structure.

 ## Emails

-For sending emails we are using https://mailtrap.io/.
+For sending emails we are using https://mailtrap.io/ with Nodemailer.
 Sign up for account and set in `.env` file:

 ```